“Resilient by Design”: Patrick Laird on What Berkeley Gives and Expects in Return

 “It’s diverse in interests, in socioeconomic background, in what people want to build,” he explains.
 “You’re starting a media collective—Berkeley is the perfect place for that.”

 Students launch startups, creative projects, research initiatives, and cultural platforms side by side.
+Berkeley is a space for creation that challenges the status quo and strays from monolithic echo-chambers.

 “You show up to Berkeley and you get to pursue whatever you want,” Laird says.
 “Because everybody else is doing the same thing.”